Person-Centric Annotations of LAION-400M: Auditing Bias and Its Transfer to Models: Introduction

 Concretely, we infer 276,824,258 bounding boxes of person detections, $199,931,986$ automatically inferred perceived binary gender and race/ethnicity labels for detected people, and detailed captions for each detected person (see \cref{fig:modelfigure} for a detailed workflow).
 Having these annotations provides an empirical foundation to directly link dataset statistics to downstream model behavior, enabling precise queries about visually depicted groups and their co-occurrence with charged terms (e.g., \enquote{criminal}).
 Moreover, it offers a high-resolution characterization of human representation in web-scale multimodal data, with precise insights that so far could only be estimated from small subsets \citep{birhane2023into,friedrich2023fair}.
 Finally, it allows to extract targeted subsets for applications related to person modeling \citep{zheng2022general} and dataset rebalancing \citep{yang2020towards}.

-In summary, our contributions are: (1) We create extensive, high-quality annotations for the entire LAION-400M dataset, i.e.\ bounding boxes, perceived gender and race/ethnicity labels; (2) We train gender and race/ethnicity classifiers specifically designed to label perceived gender and race/ethnicity in noisy settings; (3) We analyze the demographic distribution of LAION-400M and find that men and individuals with perceived Middle Eastern or Black appearances are more strongly correlated than expected with crime-related content or negative sentiment; (4) We conduct a novel SAE-based analysis to identify themes associated with different intersectionalidentity groups; (5) We show that 60–70\% of gender bias in CLIP and Stable Diffusion models trained on LAION-400M can be linearly explained by direct co-occurrence of gender in images with demographic categories in text.
+In summary, our contributions are: (1) We create extensive, high-quality annotations for the entire LAION-400M dataset, i.e.\ bounding boxes, perceived gender and race/ethnicity labels; (2) We train gender and race/ethnicity classifiers specifically designed to label perceived gender and race/ethnicity in noisy settings; (3) We analyze the demographic distribution of LAION-400M and find that men and individuals with perceived Middle Eastern or Black appearances are more strongly correlated than expected with crime-related content or negative sentiment; (4) We conduct a novel SAE-based analysis to identify themes associated with different intersectional identity groups; (5) We show that a linear fit predicts 60–70\% of gender bias in CLIP and Stable Diffusion models trained on LAION-400M from direct co-occurrence of gender in images with demographic categories in text.